revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The below piece of code sorts strings using the lambda expression:
+The below piece of code sorts of strings using the lambda expression:

 //Sorting using Java 8 lambda expression